 \item \textbf{All-tasks finetuning:} We adopt Multiscale Vision Transformer (MViT) as the video feature extractor \cite{fan2021multiscale}.
 MViT is a hierarchical model composed of sequential Transformer blocks, which divides the input into overlapping patches and progressively reduces the spatiotemporal dimensions while expanding the channel dimension.
 By using MViT as a shared backbone to extract video features, we attach task-specific heads for each component, enabling feature sharing across tasks and facilitating effective multi-task learning.

 Classification head with cross-entropy loss is employed to recognize surgical phases and steps from the shared spatiotemporal features.
 Anticipation head Following prior anticipation models, this head splits the prediction vector into a classification branch (predicting the next step class) and a regression branch (estimating the remaining time until the next step), trained jointly with cross-entropy and regression losses.
-Anticipation head is following prior anticipation models, this head splits the prediction vector into a classification branch (predicting the next step class) and a regression branch (estimating the remaining time until the next step), trained jointly with cross-entropy and regression losses.
 Region head operates by using region-specific segmentation embeddings as queries within a cross-attention layer.
 Multi-head attention is performed over the entire sequence of spatiotemporal features extracted by the video backbone, which serve as the keys and values.

 Through this design, MViT serves as a unified backbone, while the specialized heads ensure that each task is optimized within a single multi-task learning framework. \end{enumerate}